BrianKellyCS/Jukebox/README.md

 Ensure you have Python installed on your system.
 Terminal Jukebox requires Python 3.x.

-You will also need MPV and yt-dlp installed:
+You will also need MPV installed:
 - **MPV**: [Installation Guide](https://mpv.io/installation/)
-- **yt-dlp**: Install using pip with `pip install yt-dlp`
 - **mov-cli** (optional): Install using pip with `pip install mov-cli` [Installation Guide](https://github.com/mov-cli/mov-cli/wiki/Installation)

 ### Installation